I consider myself an honest person, but I'm still practicing.

 You are so right about being honest.
 Honesty means never being caught in a lie.
 My memory sucks, so honesty is definitely the way to go, always has been.

-Deborah Reno from First Wyoming, then THE WORLD on September 29, 2019:
+Deborah Demander from First Wyoming, then THE WORLD on September 29, 2019:

 It is always, always better to be kind than right.
 And honesty, truthfulness is definitely better than being right.
 Being right is egotistical.
 It's okay to let go of the need to always be right, and practice being kind and truthful.